Appen Group Whistleblower / Speak Up Policy

 - unlawful discrimination

 If you feel that you have been or will be retaliated against, you should escalate this immediately to the General Counsel or SVP of HR.
 The General Counsel or SVP of HR will investigate the retaliation and take the action they feel is appropriate in order to address any valid concern.
-If you feel your report of retaliation was not resolved adequately you can escalate this case in writing to the CEO or the Board.
+If you feel your report of retaliation was not resolved adequately you can escalate this case in writing to the CEO or if the concern involves the CEO then the Board Audit and Risk Committee.

 We have discretion to grant a Reporter who has not engaged in serious or unlawful conduct, immunity from company disciplinary action relating to matters that come to light as a result of their disclosure.
 We may raise with you matters that arise in the ordinary course of your employment or engagement (e.g. individual performance or misconduct issues) and which are separate from the matter disclosed.